tandynhd/GinYa_ReactNative_Android_Medication_Tracking_App/README.md

 ### Login 🔓

--Users can login to their existing accounts or click on the signup button to go to the signup page -Application loads the authenticate page first

 <p align="left">
     <p>- Users can login to their existing accounts or click on the signup button to go to the signup page </br>
     <p>- Application loads the authenticate page first as the authenticateState atom is set to false</br>